alsoicode/djangocms-picture/README.md

 djangocms-picture
 =================

 A picture plugin for django CMS.
+This fork features a slight modification for Twitter Bootstrap to add the "img-responsive" css class if desired.

 Installation